Some Spring seasons, I get a little fidgety waiting for the daffodils and tulips. Can…

 Everyone’s got that favorite sweatshirt or pair of jeans they keep for weekends at home.
-You know, the ones you slip on when you wanna feel comfortable and relaxed.
+The ones you slip on when you wanna feel comfortable and relaxed.

 Over time, the color’s faded and the newness has worn off, but you’re not completely at home unless you’ve got that soft, worn fabric against your skin.
 Do you remember why you stopped wearing those jeans in public?